Working title (if applicable): Development Operations Manager

 Personnel area (School): Whiting School of Engineering

-Development and Alumni Relations Office, with an emphasis on direct support to the Associate Dean for External Relations and the larger Office of External Relations for the Whiting School of Engineering.
-Interprets and applies operating policies, assesses and prioritizes requests related to the Associate Dean’s availability, exercises independent judgment in the resolution of administrative problems, and communicates with all levels of internal and external administrative and academic leaders, key donors, alumni, guests, and others.
+The Operations Manager will oversee all internal administrative operations in the Office of External Relations and WSE Dean's Office and provide executive level support to the Associate Dean of External Relations.
+This includes managing at least 5 direct reports and overseeing budget expenditures for the Dean's office.
+Will interpret and develop operating policies, assess and prioritize requests related to the Associate Dean's availability, must be able to exercise independent judgment in the resolution of administrative problems, and communicate with all levels of internal and external administrative and academic leaders, key donors, alumni, guests, and others.

 The Primary duties and responsibilities

-Directly manages 3–5 administrative staff members who support gift officers, corporate and foundation relations officer, Director of Development, and general operations.
-Responsible for managing their time, handling HR items, and keeping track of their projects and priorities.
-Coordinates efforts with staff members supported by direct reports.
+Directly manages at least 5 administrative staff members who support gift officers, corporate and foundation relations officer, Director of Development, and general administrative operations along with WSE Dean's Office staff members.
+Responsible for managing and evaluating their time, handling HR items, and keeping track of their projects and priorities.

 Provides support for donor and prospect engagement.
 Drafts donor correspondence and assists in developing donor proposals and presentations.
 Helps research donors and prospects and assists in portfolio analysis.
 Regularly proofreads and edits confidential, sensitive information.
 Secures approval and signature before distributing when needed.